gagandeep/Web-Architecture-Evolution/Prologue.md

 Do you wonder, why are we discussing Human Evolution or Hardware Evolution?
 Since this book is about Web Architecture Evolution not about Human Evolution or Hardware Evolution.
 If you are not wondering about this then think before reading further.

 ### Why starting with Human Evolution matter?

 Human Evolution is a well-known thing.
 And, Darwin's theory of evolution by natural selection is tought at school level by many countries.
 So, possiblity is you already know the concept of Human Evolution.

 This will help to streamline thoughts of evolution going forward in this book.
 You need to understand what value Stones, Fire, Cooking, Clothes, Speech and Intelligence brings to Evolution.
 And, these all are progressive in nature.
 You can't have intelligence of masses without Speech and you con't have Speech without social stability provided by Stones, Fire, Cooking and Clothes.
+Everything is connected when you look in the reverse direction.

 ### Why we learned about Hardware Evolution?

 We discussed Hardware Evolution to make thoughts of evolution more relevant to Web Architecture.
 Hardware and Software are related, Software become more relavant when hardware could do many things and can be controlled.
 That's why Software become popular as soon as General-purpose computers came.

 ### What this book brings to the table?